I love when you share my recipes!

 An easy butternut squash soup, this recipe is made with ingredients easily found at your local grocery store.
 Both chicken stock and vegetable stock work well in this recipe, and you can make it vegan by leaving out the heavy cream or using full-fat coconut milk instead.

 The best butternut squash soup recipe has big flavor but minimal ingredients, and this is it!
-This thick soup gets its sweetness from apples, but has no added sugar like maple syrup.
-There’s also no cinnamon, curry powder, or sweet potatoes in the recipe making butternut squash the stand out flavor.
+This thick soup gets its sweetness from apples, but has no added sugar like maple syrup or brown sugar.
+There’s also no cinnamon, ground nutmeg, curry powder, or sweet potatoes in the recipe making butternut squash the stand out flavor.

 Ingredients